Mastering Days and Months in Spanish: A complete walkthrough

 Pronunciation Notes: The pronunciation guide above is a simplified approximation.
 The actual pronunciation can vary slightly depending on the region and dialect.
 Listening to native speakers is crucial for perfecting your pronunciation.
 Remember to pay attention to the stress on the syllables, indicated by the capital letter in the pronunciation guides.

 Gender: In Spanish, all days of the week are masculine nouns, meaning you use el (the) before them.
-For example, El lunes (Monday), El martes (Tuesday), etc.
+Here's one way to look at it: El lunes (Monday), El martes (Tuesday), etc.

 Common Phrases: